bitnami/charts/bitnami/elasticsearch/README.md

 ## Notable changes

+### 12.0.0

+Several changes were introduced that breaks backwards compatibilty:

+- Ports names were prefixed with the protocol to comply with Istio (see https://istio.io/docs/ops/deployment/requirements/).
+- Labels are adapted to follow the Helm charts best practices.
+- Elasticsearch data pods are now deployed in parallel in order to bootstrap the cluster and be discovered.

 ### 11.0.0

 Elasticsearch master pods are now deployed in parallel in order to bootstrap the cluster and be discovered.